-Uganda has unique blend of savannah and forest creatures with its rare of montane and Lake Habitat makes it the best Africa safari destination.
+These Uganda national parks has unique blend of savannah and forest creatures with its rare of montane and Lake Habitat makes it the best Africa safari destination.
+All the 10 Uganda national parks provide the best of any Africa safari destination experience.

-Uganda national park that ranges 10 in number provides the best of any Africa safari destination, Mountain gorilla tracking in the Bwindi Impenetrable National Park offers the best viewing opportunities in the world for these rare primates, and also provides refuge to forest elephant, Chimpanzee, various Antelopes, as well as 23 bird species restricted to the Albertine rift of the total 350 species of birds recorded.
+Bwindi Impenetrable National Park offers the best Mountain gorilla trekking and viewing opportunities in the world for these rare primates, and also provides refuge to forest elephant, Chimpanzee, various Antelopes, as well as 23 bird species restricted to the Albertine rift of the total 350 species of birds recorded.
 Mountain gorilla tracking is the highlight of any trip in Uganda.

-Mountain gorilla also form the main attraction at Mgahinga national park, which protects the Ugandan portion of the Virungas, an imposing stringof nine free standing extinct and active volcanoes that runs along the border with Rwanda and Congo
+Besides Bwindi forest, Mgahinga gorilla national park is Uganda’s second national park that offers Mountain gorilla trekking and golden monkey tracking opportunities.
+Mgahinga national park, which protects the Ugandan portion of the Virungas, an imposing string of nine free standing extinct and active volcanoes that runs along the Uganda, Rwanda and Congo borders.

 Murchison falls national park that lie in the north east of Uganda is the country’s largest protected area that support dense population of lions, buffaloes, elephants, Uganda kob, together with localized Rothschild’s giraffe and patas monkey.
 Immense concentration of hippos and birds can be observed from morning and afternoon launch trips along the Nile below the spectacular waterfall for which the park is named.
 Read More